How many dog myths have you heard over your lifetime?

-If you have questions or concerns about vaccinating your dog, it’s always best to consult with your veterinarian and determine what the best course of action is for your pet and your lifestyle.
+If you have questions or concerns about vaccinating your dog, it’s always best to consult with your vet and determine what the best course of action is for your pet and your lifestyle.

-In fact, dogs are most likely to develop frostbite on their paws, their scrotum (in males) and the tips of their ears.
+In fact, in extended cold temperatures, dogs are most likely to develop frostbite on their paws, their scrotum (in males) and the tips of their ears.
 Even thick-coated dogs don’t have a lot of protection in these areas.

 While certain dog breeds may have some common characteristics, it’s really what you do with those characteristics that matters.

-If a dog is aggressive, it’s more likely to be because of its training, or lack thereof, than its actual breed.
-If your dog is anxious, it may display signs of aggression out of fear.
+If a dog is aggressive, it’s more likely to be because of their training, or lack thereof, than the actual breed.
+If your dog is anxious, they may display signs of aggression out of fear.

 It’s important to know your dog and how to handle them.
 Consult with either a trainer or a veterinary behaviorist if your circumstances call for it.

 Studies have shown that intact male and female dogs can have health issues as they age.
-Although there has been some recent debate over exactly when to spay or neuter your dog, the veterinary community is in agreement here: You should get it done for your pet.
+Although there has been some debate over exactly when to spay or neuter your dog, the veterinary community is in agreement here: You should get it done for your pet.

-Look at it this way: Pet overpopulation is a huge problem; there are so many dogs in shelters getting euthanized every day.
-If you have reservations about spaying or neutering your dog, please consult with your veterinarian.
+Look at it this way: Pet overpopulation is a huge problem.
+There are so many dogs in shelters getting euthanized every day.
+If you have reservations about spaying or neutering your dog, please consult with your vet.